enif77/DockerPlayground/docs/os.md

 1. Download Ubuntu Server 20.04 (OS) from: https://ubuntu.com/download/server
 2. Create new 64bit virtual machine (VM) with at least 2 CPUs, 4 GB RAM and 40 GB HDD (dynamically allocated).
 3. Install OS with ssh and no other packages/server modules.
-Use all default, full disk, keyboard layout of your chice.
+Use all defaults, full disk, keyboard layout of your choice.
 4. Create during the OS setup a default user with a name, lets say, `kid` - its a playground, we are building after all, right?
 Password can be anything.
 I'll use `Passw0rd1`.
 5. Map VM port 22 to a VM external port - I am using 8022.
+This allows us to connect to our VM via ssh.

 Internal IP address of the VM can be obtained by executing: